 PS4 “Checking System Storage Status” Issues | Fixed by Experts

-This message appears usually the first time you replaced your PS4 stock hard drive with a new one.
+This message appears usually once you have replaced your PS4 stock hard drive with a new one then turned on the PS4 for the first time after replacement.
 It’s basically a normal message that you don’t have to worry about and it only appears once then you don’t see it again.
 If this is your case, just wait for the checking process to complete and the message will disappear.

 Issues Covered In this Guide